Admins, groups, and permissions

 What are permissions?

-3. Users immediately receive the group's permissions.
+4. Users who are added to the group automatically receive the group’s permissions.

 The additive model